What are inhibitors?

 An antibody is a type of protein made in a laboratory that can bind to substances in the body.
 A bi-specific antibody is one that is made to bind specifically to two substances- in this case Factor IXa (9) and Factor X (10) This is not a factor protein.
 When you take FVIII, you are replacing the FVIII that is missing from the body.
 FVIII connects two other proteins activated FIX (FIXa) and FX protein.
 FVIII creates the bridge between these proteins so the clotting process continues to form a clot and stop bleeding.
 Instead of the FVIII protein bridging the other two proteins, it is the antibody that does this connection.
 The inhibitors to FVIII do not recognise bi-specific antibodies.
 The person will still have an inhibitor so there will need to be a plan for the management of trauma or surgery.

-The European Principles of Inhibitor Management in Patients with Haemophilia were developed through a collaboration between EAHAD DEFINE WHO THEY ARE and the European Haemophilia Consortium (EHC).
+The European Principles of Inhibitor Management in Patients with Haemophilia were developed through a collaboration between the European Haemophilia doctors organisation (EAHAD) and the European Haemophilia patients organisation – European Haemophilia Consortium (EHC).
 Their purpose is to serve as a benchmark for improving the multidisciplinary and practical management of inhibitors in haemophilia.

 The 10 principles put forth were defined by a multidisciplinary group of health professionals and patients and emphasise the importance and benefits of a centralised, multidisciplinary, expert, and holistic approach in addressing this most serious complication in haemophilia.

 The 10 Principles of comprehensive inhibitor management are:

 - Awareness of the incidence of inhibitors and risk factors throughout life

 - Early recognition and accurate diagnosis